 Example: Calculating the Reduced Personal and Dependency Exemption for High-Income Taxpayers

-A single taxpayer earns $302,000, so the personal exemption of $4,000 must be reduced by the reduced exemption amount, calculated thus:
+A single taxpayer earns $302,000, so if the personal exemption = $4,000, then it must be reduced by the reduced exemption amount, calculated thus:

 - Excess Income = $302,000 – $250,000 = $52,000